 10 Travel Tips to Make the Most of Your Next Adventure

-1. Plan Your Trip Well.
+Travel Tip 1.
+Plan Your Trip Well.

-2. Stay hydrated.
+Travel Tip 2.
+Stay Hydrated.

 All the incredible new things you’ll be seeing can distract you from the simple things, like taking proper care of yourself.
 In between taking photos for Instagram, you can use your phone to set a “drink water” alarm once an hour.
-We would also recommend buying some water purifying tablets, if you’re drinking local water that you’re unsure about.
+We would also recommend a travel tip of buying some water purifying tablets, if you’re drinking local water that you’re unsure about.
 There are tons of water-purifying filters for travelling at your local adventure shop.
 Make sure to drink water at meal times to aid digestion.

-4. Get 8 hours of sleep.
+Travel Tip 4.
+Get your 8 hours of sleep

-5. Get Vaccinated.
+Travel Tip 5.
+Get Vaccinated.

 Do some research on your destination to find out what you’ll need.
 Some vaccines need to be given well in advance to allow your body to develop immunity, so make sure to book an appointment with a GP or a private travel clinic at least 8 weeks before you’re due to travel.
 While you’re at it, it’s a good idea to purchase travel insurance to make sure you’re covered for any incidents that might happen while you’re abroad.

 When you’re travelling, you’ll come into contact with lots of different people, and you might be exposed to new germs.
 Some places in the world have different standards of hygiene, and might not have the same access to clean water that you do at home.
-It’s a good idea to get a cheap, travel-sized hand sanitizer, and keep it within reach.
+It’s a good travel tip idea to get a cheap, travel-sized hand sanitizer, and keep it within reach.
 That way, you can keep your hands clean and keep your body healthy.

-7. Wear Sunglasses and Use SPF.
+Travel Tip 7.
+Wear Sunglasses and Use SPF.

-8. Pack Light.
+Travel Tip 8.
+Pack light

 Lugging a big suitcase around with you can be a real drag - pun intended.
-Depending on your plans, it’s probably a good idea to invest in a travel backpack, and some packing cubes to organize your clothes on the move.
+Depending on your plans, it’s probably a good travel tip idea to invest in a travel backpack, and some packing cubes to organize your clothes on the move.
 Be selective when choosing what shoes and clothes to bring - the more versatile, the better.
 If you can turn it inside out, or wear it to a fancy dinner and on a hike, it’ll quickly become your favourite article of clothing.
-It’s also wise to get a travel-size toiletry kit - the smaller, the better.
+It’s also wise to get a travel-size toiletry kit - the smaller, the better is our travel tip.
 It might seem obvious, but this one can make a big difference in your travel experience.
 Unless you’re staying in one place the whole time, you’ll want to make sure you don’t have to carry a lot of stuff.
 When you come back home, you’ll be surprised at just how much stuff you dragged around that you didn’t even use.

-It’s important to pace yourself when travelling.
+Here's one of our most important travel tips; It’s important to pace yourself when travelling.
 Being on the go all the time can start to wear you down, so give yourself a day off, and take some time to rest.
 It’s good to alternate between high and low activity days.
 Before (and after) a big hike, relax on a beach, or use the down time to do some planning.

-Another good way to keep yourself healthy on the move is by taking part in a ‘digital detox’.
+Another good travel tip to keep yourself healthy on the move is by taking part in a ‘digital detox’.
 In the modern world, we spend a lot of time looking at screens.
 Try putting your phone away, and connect with nature.
 You’ll give your mind a rest, and see some things you might have missed.
 If you’re travelling through less developed countries, you’ll start to notice that people with no access to technology are some of the happiest people in the world.